 Are you wondering how to create acrylic backgrounds in your art journal?
 I’m sharing easy beginner ideas to help you start painting art backgrounds.

-Acrylic paints are versatile and easy to use while they give amazing results.
+Acrylic paints are versatile and easy to use and they give amazing results.
 What’s best, paper loves acrylic paint.
 It’s the kind of romantic relationship the two of them have.

 Before we jump to these ideas, let me just explain what’s a background in art and whether it’s important.
 Also, I’ll share a few thoughts on the characteristics of acrylic paint.